jrpotter/notebook/notes/c17/alignment.md

 ```
 Back: The width of a bit-field cannot exceed its types (in this case `unsigned int`).
 Reference: “ISO: Programming Languages - C17,” April 2017, [https://www.open-std.org/jtc1/sc22/wg14/www/abq/c17_updated_proposed_fdis.pdf](https://www.open-std.org/jtc1/sc22/wg14/www/abq/c17_updated_proposed_fdis.pdf).
-Tags: x86-64
 <!--ID: 1734662614158-->
 END%%

 %%ANKI
 Basic
-Assume a byte-sized storage unit, no overlapping units, and low-to-high order.
+Assume a byte-sized storage unit, no overlapping units, and low-to-high order on a big-endian machine.
 How is the following packed in memory?
 ```c
 struct foo {
   signed a : 4;